 Winter Weather Advisory from TUE 12:00 PM CST until WED 12:00 PM CST

+Winter Weather Advisory from TUE 12:00 PM CST until WED 12:00 PM CSTUpdated

 Issued by National Weather Service – Davenport/Quad Cities, IA